Home » Blog Tips

 Woopra for Live tracking for 404

-This gave me around 200 articles which use to get hits.
-Remember I was watching the traffic when its high traffic time for.
+This gave me around 200 articles that used to get hits.
+Remember I was watching the traffic when it was high traffic time.

-By this time I had already more then 400 articles up and running.
-Ths traffic was stil on down side now.
-Since Google did not find articles i guess the traffic was going slowly down.
+By now, I already had more than 400 articles up and running.
+However, traffic was still down.
+Since Google did not find articles, I guess traffic was going down slowly.

-Now the 404 errors were also reducing and moreover the cahce had already begun to change.
-So we had no other choice left but start pulling from the Google reader and putting it one by one.
-Trust me it was so painful i used to hate my self for not taking the backup.
+The 404 errors were reduced, and the cache had already begun to change.
+So we had no choice but to start pulling from the Google Reader and putting it in individually.
+Trust me; it was so painful!

-Well there is no means we could have recovered images but when I started blogging I did not used to have my images here.
-I had many of my images hosted at photo bucket.
-This was little relievf.
+Well, there is no means we could have recovered images, but when I started blogging, I did not use to have my images here.
+I had many of my images hosted in the photo bucket.
+This was a little relief.
 I decided to start re-making the images article by article until tomorrow.

-I was in office and it alarmed me that I had my backups of images to an extent in my old laptop.
+I was in the office, and it alarmed me that I had my backups of images to an extent on my old laptop.
 I got back home and found it.
-Wow I am so happy I did not reformat it after i got my new laptop.
+Wow, I was so happy I did not reformat it after I got my new laptop.

-So now most of the problems got solved.
-I had the images, article and dates.
-Problem was 80% solved.
+So now most of the problems have been solved.
+I had the images, article, and dates.
+The problem was 80% solved.

 Image Recovery